-A minor program of study is required by the Cognition, Neuroscience, and Social Psychology Program for admission to Ph.D. candidacy.
-The minor requirement may be met by the completion of two graduate-level courses with a minimum grade of "B-" in each course.
-A minor may consist of graduate study in a department program area (or areas) other than the student's own or in other departments, providing the courses are appropriate to the goals of the student at the doctoral level of study.
-Graduate work completed prior to matriculation into the doctoral program will normally not be accepted as meeting the requirements of the graduate minor.
-Courses used to satisfy the minor requirement may not be used to satisfy the tools of research requirement (see below).
+A specialization (formerly called minor) area of study is required by the Cognition, Neuroscience, and Social Psychology (CNS) concentration for admission to Ph.D. candidacy.
+The specialization requirement may be met by the completion of two graduate-level courses with a minimum grade of "B-" in each course.
+A specialization may consist of graduate study in a department concentration (or concentrations) other than the student's own or in other departments, providing the courses are appropriate to the goals of the student at the doctoral level of study.
+Graduate work completed prior to matriculation into the doctoral major will normally not be accepted as meeting the requirements of the graduate specialization.
+Courses used to satisfy the specialization requirement may not be used to satisfy the tools of research requirement (see below).

-Students should receive written approval before starting minor coursework.
-The program's Area Director must approve the proposed course of study.
-Students must submit a detailed description of the proposed Minor course of study to their M.A. or Ph.D. committee for approval.
-This proposal will contain descriptions of courses planned, an explanation of the relationship of the proposed Minor to the primary course of study, and an appropriate time for completion of the Minor.
-It is expected that the student will complete the Minor requirement in about one year.
+Students should receive written approval before starting specialization coursework.
+The concentration's Area Director must approve the proposed course of study.
+Students must submit a detailed description of the proposed specialization course of study to their M.A. or Ph.D. committee for approval.
+This proposal will contain descriptions of courses planned, an explanation of the relationship of the proposed specialization to the primary course of study, and an appropriate time for completion of the specialization.
+It is expected that the student will complete the specialization requirement in about one year.
 A copy of the approved course of study must then be submitted to the Graduate Program Committee (via Laura Pierce in PCD 4114A) for its review and approval.
-The Request for Graduate Minor form is available on the department's website.
+The Request for Graduate Specialization form is available on the department's website.